-AirPods provide durable, true wireless sound for your music, podcasts, movies, TV, and more, but they’re also tiny sticks that sit in your ears — which means accidents can happen.
-Many people know the feeling of leaving their AirPods behind somewhere or reaching up and suddenly realizing they only have one AirPod left in their ears, and no idea what happen to the other.
+Apple’s AirPods provide durable, true wireless sound for your music, podcasts, movies, TV, and more, but they’re also tiny sticks that sit in your ears — which means they’re easy to lose, and accidents can happen.
+You may know the feeling of leaving your AirPods behind or reaching up and suddenly realizing you only have one AirPod left in your ear — oh, the horror!

 - How to clean your AirPods or AirPods Pro